Relief, Clarity and Personal Growth

 • Neurodiversity (ADHD, autism)

-• Medico-legal reports or legal/forensic matters
+• Reports/letters for medico-legal, workplace, custody/DCP or legal/forensic matters

 • Cognitive or educational assessments

-• Assessments for Attention Deficit Hyperactivity Disorder or Autism (I definitely provide therapy to individuals with these conditions, just unable to provide diagnosis assessment reports).
+• Assessments for Attention Deficit Hyperactivity Disorder or Autism (I definitely provide therapy to individuals with these conditions, just unable to provide diagnosis assessment reports)

 • Intensive support requirements between appointments (e.g., high suicide risk, frequent hospitalisations, severe boundary or aggression issues)